puppetlabs-toy-chest/puppet-module-tool/README.markdown

 To build and share a new module version:

 1. Edit the `Modulefile` and increase the `version` number.
-2. Run the `pmt build` as explained in the *Build a module release* section.
+2. Run the `puppet-module build` as explained in the *Build a module release* section.
 3. Upload the new release file as explained in the *Share a module* section.

 Cleaning the cache